emagiz/emdocs/mds/microlearning/crashcourse-platform-design-understanding-design-architecture-basic.md

 ### 3.1 Core Machine
 The machine called localhost in this example is a so-called core machine.
 This machine (or machines if you scale up) plays host to the core functionalities of eMagiz:
 - JMS
-- Process Container (holds all onramps, offramps, routers, and error for messaging processes)
+- Process Container (holds all onramps, offramps, routers, and the error process for messaging processes)
 - Event Streaming Container (holds all onramps and offramps for event stream processes)

 Depending on your specific implementation you need some of them or all of them.
-If you do not need them eMagiz will grey them out indicating that the system in question can be ignored.
+If you do not need them you can exclude them.
+As a result, eMagiz will grey them out indicating that the system in question can be ignored.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-understanding-design-architecture-basic--core-machine.png"></p>

 ### 3.2 Connector Machine(s)
 The machine called a local machine in this example is a so-called connector machine.
-These machines are connected to the internet as this is the place where you exchange data with other systems.
+These machines are the place where you exchange data with other systems.
+As this is the place to connect to other systems internet connectivity is a must.

 Within eMagiz we make a distinction between two types of connector machine(s):
 - Connector machine(s) running in the eMagiz Cloud managed by eMagiz